 Drilling for oil and gas presents risks to human health, coastal and fishing industries, and vulnerable conservation areas.
 Drilling on federal lands and waters is regulated by the Department of the Interior (DOI) and its bureaus, which control who may drill on federal lands and waters by awarding leases to bidders and by regulating where and how drilling occurs.

 The Trump administration prioritized domestic oil production by expanding both onshore and offshore leasing.
 Trump’s Executive Order 13783 directed federal agencies to ease regulations slowing down the oil and gas leasing process and his Executive Order 13795 instructed DOI to limit offshore energy regulation.
-For more on this Executive Order, see our EO 13795 page.

 When the Biden administration entered office in January 2021, it prioritized limiting offshore and onshore drilling.
 Biden revoked both Trump Executive Orders, and DOI announced a 60-day suspension of all new federal oil and gas leases.
 In Executive Order 14008, President Biden also announced that his administration would continue to pause all offshore and onshore leasing pending a full review of the federal leasing and permitting program.